 The first step is about Industry coming together around shaping this initiative.

-CSIA is calling on organisations to put forward an Expression of Interest by 4 February 2020.
+CSIA is calling on organisations to put forward an Expression of Interest to be involved.
 You can email your name, title, organisation and interest area to firstname.lastname@example.org or complete the form below.

 The Community Services Industry Data Alliance is another CSIA collaboration to advance Industry by doing business better.